TheRemote/Legendary-Java-Minecraft-Paper/README.md

 Now you may launch the server and open the ports necessary with one of the following Docker launch commands:<br>
 <br>
 With default port:
-<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 05jchambers/legendary-java-minecraft-paper:latest</pre>
+<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>
 With custom port:
-<pre>docker run -it -v yourvolumename:/minecraft -p 12345:12345 -e Port=12345 05jchambers/legendary-java-minecraft-paper:latest</pre>
+<pre>docker run -it -v yourvolumename:/minecraft -p 12345:12345 -e Port=12345 --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>
 With a custom Minecraft version (add -e Version=1.X.X, must be present on Paper's API servers to work):
-<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e Version=1.17.1 05jchambers/legendary-java-minecraft-paper:latest</pre>
+<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e Version=1.17.1 --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>
 With a maximum memory limit in megabytes (optional, prevents crashes on platforms with limited memory, -e MaxMemory=2048):
-<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e MaxMemory=2048 05jchambers/legendary-java-minecraft-paper:latest</pre>
+<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e MaxMemory=2048 --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>
+Using a different timezone:
+<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e TZ="America/Denver" --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>
+With a daily scheduled restart (specify time in 24 hour format):
+<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 ScheduleRestart="3:30" --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>
+Skipping backups on a certain folder:
+<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e NoBackup="plugins" --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>
+Skipping permissions check:
+<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e NoPermCheck="Y" --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>

 <h2>Configuration / Accessing Server Files</h2>
 The server data is stored where Docker stores your volumes.
 This is typically a folder on the host OS that is shared and mounted with the container.<br>